Intel

 The company makes solid-state cooling devices.
 No fans.
 No moving fluids.
 Frore's AirJet technology uses piezoelectric membranes that vibrate at ultrasonic frequencies to create localized airflow directly over a chip surface.
 The data center application extends the same principle to GPU and CPU packages where targeted, high-velocity airflow can supplement or replace broader cooling architectures.

-A $1.64 billion valuation for a cooling component company is notable on its own.
+A $1.64 billion valuation for a cooling component company is extraordinary for this category.
 For context, the entire immersion cooling segment is projected at $2.54 billion by 2032.
 Frore is valued at 65% of that projected market before its data center product is widely deployed.

 Whether AirJet technology scales to the thermal loads of a 1,000-watt Blackwell GPU remains to be demonstrated at production volume.
 Frore does not need to replace liquid cooling.
 It needs to prove that a chip-level supplement adds enough thermal headroom to justify the per-unit cost.
 At $1.64 billion, the market is betting it can.